oakj/pseudo/README.md

     - [ ] Bonus task for implementing a CI/CD pipeline via GitHub repository.
     - [ ] Bonus task for implementing a CI/CD pipeline for database migrations using Supabase (probably should be part of backend/pseudo python project)
         - Note that the initial DB table creations were created via SQL editor in Supabase.
 We should have this in code somewhere for historical purposes.
+        - For Supabase database migrations, it's recommended to use the Supabase CLI.
+We can build this as part of GitHub Actions.
+- [ ] Create a landing page for the app.
+- [ ] Once we get a decent MVP in production, we should start sampling the app with real users.
+    - [ ] Reach out to Codesmith users.
+    - [ ] Reach out to Coffee & Code users.
+    - [ ] Reach out to coding subreddits/online communities.
+- [ ] Consider setting up a feedback loop screen in the app.
+- [ ] Consider charging a fair price once we see users are happy with the product.
+- [ ] Consider adding a "Flashcard" feature to the app.